i The nature of the UK insurance and reinsurance market

 i Jurisdiction, choice of law and arbitration clauses

 It is usual for the parties in their contract to submit to the courts in a selected jurisdiction to hear disputes arising between them.
 The parties may also agree that any dispute is to be determined by arbitration rather than in the courts by insertion of an arbitration clause.
 Arbitration may be favoured for a variety of reasons, but in particular, for confidentiality.
 English courts generally will uphold and enforce these choices.

-Civil proceedings in the High Court are governed by the Civil Procedure Rules (CPR).36 Once proceedings have been commenced and written statements of a case filed and served, the litigation stages are as follows:
+Civil proceedings in the High Court are governed by the Civil Procedure Rules (CPR).38 Once proceedings have been commenced and written statements of a case filed and served, the litigation stages are as follows:

 - case management conference: the judge will set down the pretrial timetable;

 - disclosure: each party is under a duty to undertake a reasonable search for, and disclose to the other parties, documents on which they rely, those that adversely affect their own case and those that support the other party's case.
 This includes electronic documents.
 The duty is limited to those documents within the party's control.
-Those documents attracting privilege (legal advice, litigation) are not obliged to be disclosed.
+Those documents attracting privilege (legal advice, litigation) are not required to be disclosed.
 The duty of disclosure continues until proceedings have been concluded;

 - witness statements (see below);